 If you're dealing with a lot of dust at home, it might be time to invest in an air purifier.
-The best options can minimize dust buildup by locking in particles like pet dander or pollen and operating efficiently even within larger rooms.
-Now, it's important to note that an air purifier won't solve all your dust woes by itself: generally speaking, you'll want to vacuum as much as possible to minimize dust buildup so that your air purifier won't have to work as hard.
-If you're looking for recommendations, you can see our picks for the best vacuum cleaners and the best vacuums for allergies.
+The best options can minimize dust buildup by locking in particles like pet dander or pollen efficiently even within larger rooms.
+Now, it's important to note that an air purifier won't solve all your dust woes by itself: generally speaking, you'll want to vacuum as much as possible to minimize dust buildup so your air purifier won't have to work as hard.
+If you're looking for vacuum recommendations, you can see our picks for the best vacuum cleaners and the best vacuums for allergies.

 We've tested over 25 air purifiers; below are the best air purifiers for dust removal.
 For a broader overview of the product landscape, check out our recommendations for the best air purifiers, the best air purifiers for pets, and the best large-room air purifiers.

 Check out the Winix 5500-2 if you're dealing with a lot of dust at home and want a budget-friendly solution.
 This air purifier has a slightly lower clean air delivery rate than the Honeywell HPA300, making it a little less efficient in larger rooms.
 However, it's also cheaper and much quieter, so it won't be as disruptive in a living room or bedroom.
-Besides, its actual performance is very good, and it's just as capable as more expensive alternatives when locking in fine allergens.
+Its actual performance is very good, and it's just as capable as more expensive alternatives in trapping fine allergens.
 Its multi-stage filtration system includes a washable pre-filter, so you can clear it of any larger dust particles that get stuck on it.

-Unfortunately, unlike the Winix, it lacks a built-in particle sensor that would allow it to automatically adjust its fan speed depending on real-time air quality.
+Unfortunately, unlike the Winix, it lacks a built-in particle sensor that would allow it to adjust its fan speed automatically depending on real-time air quality.

 The Levoit Vital 200S is a good alternative to the Winix 5500-2 if you want a unit with Wi-Fi connectivity.
 While it offers comparable overall performance, its main filter lacks HEPA certification.